repatterning/iac/README.md

 # Infrastructure as Code

-This repository hosts a limited publication infrastructure.
+This repository hosts a limited publication of infrastructure code.
 In brief, orchestrations via Amazon's Step Functions control the automatic daily deliveries of products.

 <br>